santiaago/grpc.demo/README.md

 ### gRPC Go client

-* create a Go client:
+Create a Go client that dials the gRPC server.
+Get the client object and call `ReverseString` on it.

 ~~~go
 package main